Vision

 How Priorities ladder up

 The Vision is only useful if the day-to-day work points at it.
-That connection runs through Priorities: each quarter's objectives are meant to advance the 1-Year Plan, which advances the 3-Year Picture, which moves the organization toward its 10-Year Target.
+That connection runs through Priorities: each quarter's objectives are meant to advance the 1-year vision, which advances the 3-year vision, which moves the organization toward its 10-year vision.
 The Vision sets the direction; Priorities are how the team makes ninety days of progress in that direction.

 On the roadmap, RunOlga makes that ladder explicit, tying Priorities to the Vision they serve.
 In Phase 1, the link is one a leadership team holds in its own judgment: the Vision content is captured, and Priorities are set with it in mind.